Fundamentalist preachers twist what the Bible says and misapply it for their own benefit

 The Bible never says to give 10 percent of our money to the local church.
 It’s not a command or even a guideline.
 Any place the New Testament mentions a tithe it’s in reference to the Old Testament Law, which Jesus fulfilled.

 And don’t forget that the Old Testament tithe was from the harvest, not a paycheck.
 It was to the national temple, not a local assembly.
-Plus, how many of the 613 Old Testament Laws do you follow?
+Besides that, how many of the other 613 Old Testament Laws do you follow?
 Not many, I suspect.

 Here’s what the New Testament has to say: